akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 To find a good weight vector, we should minimize this loss function.
 One way to do it is with stochastic gradient descent.
 This method iteratively considers the training points, finds the loss using the weights at the time, then finds the gradient of the loss function and moves against it.
 Since the gradient represents the direction of greatest increase, moving in the opposite direction will minimize the loss the most.

-When we are looking at some point i, the loss is:
+When we are looking at some point *i*, the loss is:

 <p id="eq5" align="center"> </p>
 <script>